-Our curriculum offers opportunities for learning in a wide variety of areas, at an appropriate level, depending on the pupils’ age and ability.
-We also make use of ‘Learning Powers’ across the curriculum to develop an individual’s ability to reflect on their learning and build a wider range of skills to enable and encourage them to succeed.
-All possible efforts are made to reduce the barriers to learning which are presented through varying levels of complex learning difficulty, autism, ADHD, challenging behaviour and an inability to communicate effectively.
+Our curriculum offers opportunities for learning in a wide variety of areas, at an appropriate level, depending on the pupils’ age and ability and their pathway through school.
+We continue to focus on our ‘Learning Powers’ throughout the curriculum to develop an individual’s ability to reflect on their learning and build a wider range of skills to enable and encourage them to succeed.
+You can see the Learning Powers ‘line’ runs through the centre of the map.

-The curriculum covers 6 areas:
+The Map covers 6 areas or ‘lines’:

-- Learning Environment
+- Learning Powers

 The ‘Learning Powers’ that all staff encourage the pupils to think about are:

-- I tried something new
+- Trying something new and being curious

-- I made good choices
+- Making good choices and following instructions

-- I knew my next steps
+- Making links and knowing my next steps

 Staff continue to incorporate specialist approaches to support pupils in achieving their curriculum targets which can include; access to mentoring, 1:1 support, alternative communication systems such as PECS (Picture Exchange Communication Systems), Proloquo2go, Attention Autism, Intensive Interaction, Objects of Reference, Makaton, structured teaching approaches and Positive Handling Strategies which allow pupils to manage their own behaviour where possible.